by Nebula Haze

 2.)
 Damaging or Removing Parts of the Plant (in a Strategic Way)

-Are you interesting in increasing your yields when growing indoors?
+Are you interested in increasing your yields when growing indoors?
 If so, you’re in the right place!
 Plant training is one of the easiest ways to increase your cannabis yields without having to upgrade your light or setup.
 It can be used to increase your yields up to 40% compared to not training, and it’s free!

 First off, what is plant training?